labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/step1.md

-# Previous Exercise
+# Previous Lab

-Instances of the `Stock` class defined in the previous exercise are normally created as follows:
+Instances of the `Stock` class defined in the previous lab are normally created as follows:

 ```python